Melanated-Cyber-Kings/Class7-Homework/My Homework/03-Week/killercoda.md

 [🔝 Back to Top](#top)

-## Our first administrative command - top
+## Our First Administrative Command
 At this moment we know a lot of commands.
 We are ready to look on some administrative side of the work with system.
 We will learn how to take a basic look on it.
 But don't be fooled, basic doesn't mean this command is very simple.
 It is not.
 The data collected is very vast and informative.

 top